dominikcebula/docker-spring-boot-startup-time/article.md

 - Improved scalability: Applications can scale up more quickly in response to demand.
 - Reduced cold start latency: Particularly important for serverless applications where functions need to start quickly.
-- Optimized CI/CD pipelines: Faster startup times can lead to quicker feedback loops in continuous integration and deployment processes.
+- Optimized CI/CD pipelines: Faster startup times can lead to quicker feedback loops from integration tests in continuous integration and deployment processes.
 - Faster development cycles: Developers can iterate and test changes more rapidly.
 - Improved resilience: Applications can recover from failures more quickly, maintaining availability.